(914) 315-7033

 Licensed & Insured

 Squirrels are the number one nuisance animal in the tri-state area.
 They chew through soffits, fascia, and roof vents to get into attics, then gnaw on electrical wiring, creating a serious fire hazard.
-TriState Wildlife has been removing squirrels and sealing homes since 1998.
+The TriState Wildlife team has been providing humane squirrel removal and sealing homes since 1998.
 We handle gray squirrels, red squirrels, and flying squirrels.
-Every job includes a full inspection, humane trapping or one-way door exclusion, and a complete seal-up with chew-resistant materials backed by a written guarantee.
+Every job includes a full inspection, humane trapping or one-way door eviction, and a complete seal-up with chew-resistant materials backed by a written guarantee.

 How We Work

 We start with a thorough inspection of the attic, roofline, soffits, fascia, gable vents, and ridge vents.
-We identify every entry point, determine the species involved, check for babies or nesting activity, and assess any damage to wiring or insulation.
+We identify every entry point, determine the species involved, check for babies or nesting activity, and assess the extent of the damages.

 Flying squirrels are colony animals.
 A single home can harbor 20 or more.
-They require a different approach: we seal the entire structure down to one or two exits, install one-way doors, and allow the colony to filter out over several days before completing the final seal.
+They require a different approach, as the gaps they can get in are significantly smaller.
+We seal the entire structure down to one or two exits, to focus our trapping process.
+The process of removing the colony can take several weeks before completing the final seal.

 Our Squirrel Work